cfengine/documentation/overview/glossary.markdown

 #### Platforms

-This usually refers to an operating system type, e.g. Linux (in its many flavours), or Windows, etc.
+This usually refers to an operating system type, e.g., Linux (in its many flavors), Windows, etc.
-Platforms are described using short identifiers, e.g. RH5, REL5, SuSE 11, SLES, etc.
+Platforms are described using short identifiers, e.g., RH5, REL5, SuSE 11, SLES, etc.

 #### Policy server